ifm/documentation/Technology/configuration.md

 :::::

 The `attributes` section of the parameter schema shows the "conf" keyword if the parameter requires a switch to "CONF" state to be changed.
 If this keyword does not appear, then the parameter can be changed on-the-fly, and the new parameter will be applied to the next frame.
 Keep in mind that some parameters might take a couple frames to be fully stable, for instance the temporal filter.
+In the /ports section, changing a "CONF" parameter while the port is "RUN" or "IDLE" state results in an implicit state change to "CONF", the parameter change and an implicit state change back to "RUN" or "IDLE".
+Note that this is a slow operation and the temporal state of the ports might be resetted.

+In the /applications section, changing a "CONF" parameter while the port is in "RUN" or "IDLE" results in an exception provided to the user.
 :::{warning}
 For "CONF"-only application parameters, the user needs to manually switch the application state to "CONF" before requesting a parameter change.
 :::